ThierryLag/docker-commands/README.md

 #   Docker Commands

-This script provide some function to facilitate the docker usage.
+This script provide some shell functions to facilitate the docker usage.